grpc/proposal/L67-cpp-callback-api.md

 `RegisterCallbackGenericService` is a new method of `ServerBuilder` to allow for processing of generic (unparsed) RPCs.
 This is similar to the pre-existing `RegisterAsyncGenericService` but uses the callback API and reactors rather than the CQ-based async API.
 It is expected to be used primarily for generic gRPC proxies where the exact serialization format or list of supported methods is unknown.

-Method-by-method specification of APi type
+Method-by-method specification of API type

 ## Rationale